ysc1995/HelloAgora/README.md

 In this section, we will create an Android project, integrate the SDK into the project, and add the Android device permissions to prepare the development environment.

 ## Create an Android project
-Let's build a Android project from scratch.
-Skip this part if you already have a project.
+If you already have a project, you can skip to the next section.
+Otherwise, follow the directions below to build an Android project from scratch.

 1. Open **Android Studio** and click **Start a new Android Studio project**.